 In both of these cases, scannable codes helped facilitate government agencies.
 Whether it be payments or well, crime solving!

-Now, On the face of it, the difference between a barcode and QR code seems indistinguishable.
+Now, on the face of it, the difference between barcodes and QR codes seems indistinguishable.

 In some cases, it actually is!
-(Exhibit A: Japan’s rMQR code)
+(Exhibit A: Japan’s rMQR code3)

 Nevertheless, if you look closely, you’ll see that Barcodes and QR codes are quite different.
 In this blog, we’ve tried to clear the air with as many examples as possible.

 A barcode helps in storing and transmitting data related to consumer products or customers.
-So, for instance, when a customers goes grocery shopping, a bar code is scanned on the POS terminal.
+So, for instance, when customers go grocery shopping, the POS terminals scan these barcodes.

-On the other hand, a QR code helps in storing and transmitting various types of information including, text, images, contacts, music, etc. Most importantly, it can be used for facilitating online payments as well.
-For instance, when you
+On the other hand, a QR code helps in storing and transmitting various types of information including, text, images, contacts, music, etc. Most importantly, it helps in facilitating online payments as well.

 DifferentiationBarcodeQR Code